Quick Answer

 This is where people lose time.
 Do not assume one institution's document rules apply everywhere.
 Confirm the current requirements for the exact jurisdiction and institution first, then package to that standard.

-Use a prep-note placeholder until you confirm it: "Add current document lookback window after verification."
+Treat the current document lookback window as unresolved until the institution, jurisdiction, or official source record confirms it.
 If submitting to a U.S. government portal, confirm it is an official .gov site and uses HTTPS.
 In all cases, share sensitive information only on official, secure websites.

 A clear packet can reduce back-and-forth.
 Use one naming pattern across the file set, redact only nonessential sensitive fields, and keep all verification fields visible.
 Then run one final consistency check before you submit.